ndtp/android-testify/docs/docs/recipes/20-gmd.md

 Again we cannot use `screenshotPull` task.
-When execution completed go to the module's `build/outputs/managed_device_android_test_additional_output/tester` and copy recorded baseline into folder named after your device configuration inside `androidTest/assets/screenshots/` directory, for example: `androidTest/assets/screenshots/30-1080x1920@420dp-en_US`
+When execution completed go to the module's `build/outputs/managed_device_android_test_additional_output/tester` and copy recorded baseline into the `androidTest/assets/screenshots/` directory, for example: `androidTest/assets/screenshots/30-1080x1920@420dp-en_US`

 ### Sample